top of page

 DePaul Art Museum | July 27 & 28th, 2024

-Self-produced 60-minute work in collaboration with Milo Sachse-Hofheimer.
-Expanded from our first iteration of bones fragile (March 2024).
+Self-produced performance installation (60 minutes).
+Expanded from the first iteration of bones fragile (March 2024).

-Thanks to Eli Schmitt, DPAM, Lua Borges, Sophie Allen, and the Old Town School of Folk Music for support.
+Thanks to Eli Schmitt, DPAM, Lua Borges, Sophie Allen, HPAC, and the Old Town School of Folk Music for supporting the continued growth of this piece.

 Graphic by Eli Schmitt